The Role of Zero Trust Network Architecture in CCIE Security Certification

 • Authenticating devices before granting access

-• Segmenting IoT networks to isolate devices
+• Segmenting IoT infrastructure to isolate attacks

 • Monitoring IoT activity for anomalies